lukejlatham/vscode-rapid-gui/src/copilot/README.md

 ## Copilot Flow

-1. `ChatComponent.tsx` posts `aiUserMessage` when a message is sent.
+1. `ChatComponent.tsx` posts `aiUserMessage` when user message is sent.

 2. `MainWebViewPanel.ts` receives the message and calls `processCopilotMessages` in `index.ts`.